pdpy-org/pdpy/src/internals/README.md

 While this is true, it is incomplete.
 From this description alone, we are missing information about the functionality of the object.
 For example, we cannot know what the object does.
-Moreover, we fail to see that the object has, in fact, another `method` that responds to the `seed` symbol.

-These limitations come from the fact that the `.c` files are not loaded but parsed, and some object attributes may depend on creation arguments and other circumstances during instantiation.
+Other limitations come from the fact that the `.c` files are not loaded but parsed, and some object attributes may depend on creation arguments and other circumstances during instantiation.
 Accounting for these is still in the todo list.

 You are of course welcome to help in any way.
 Please file an issue or make a PR!

 ## Credits